sablier-labs/docs/docs/reference/lockup/contracts/interfaces/interface.ISablierBatchLockup.md

 ### createWithDurationsLT

-Creates a batch of Lockup Tranched streams using `createWithDurationsLT`.
+Creates a batch of LT streams using `createWithDurationsLT`.

-Requirements:
+\*Requirements:

 - There must be at least one element in `batch`.
-- All requirements from {ISablierLockup.createWithDurationsLT} must be met for each stream.
+- All requirements from {ISablierLockupTranched.createWithDurationsLT} must be met for each stream.\*

 ```solidity
 function createWithDurationsLT(